dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-If true, the barcode is a DPM barcode.
-Otherwise, the barcode isn't a DPM barcode.
+A `BOOL` value describing whether the barcode is a DPM code or not.

 ### isMirrored

-Check whether the barcode is mirrored.
+Specifies if the decoded barcode is mirrored or not.
+Mirrored barcodes are read by setting the [`MirrorMode`]({{site.dcv_parameters_reference}}barcode-format-specification/mirror-mode.html).

 ```java
 boolean isMirrored()